allenanie/EVOLvE/README.md

 </div>

-EVOLvE is a framework for experimenting with Large Language Models (LLMs) in multi-armed and contextual bandit scenarios.
+EVOLvE is a framework for evaluating Large Language Models (LLMs) for In-Context Reinforcement Learning (ICRL).
+We provide a flexible framework for single-step RL experiments (bandit) with LLMs.
 This repository contains the code to reproduce the results from the EVOLvE paper.

 ## 📰 News